stephenbinns/endlessshapebattle/readme.md

 And arrow keys for movement

-Moving to the edge of the screen will result in a warp to the other side, this is aid player at higher level difficulty
+Moving to the edge of the screen will result in a warp to the other side, this aids the player at higher level difficulty

 # Building

-Currently this build on OSX only
+Currently this builds on OSX only

 ```
 bundle install